August 1: “You’ll never look at music the same way again” – In 1981, MTV began broadcasting.

 Dot, Dot, Dot – In 1858, the first transatlantic cable was finished.

-August 6: Fat Man’s Predecessor – In 1945, an atomic bomb is dropped on Hiroshima, Japan.
+August 6: Fat Man’s Predecessor – In 1945, an atomic bomb was dropped on Hiroshima, Japan.

 Humane? – In 1890, the first execution by electric chair took place.

-Gertrude Ederle – In 1926, Gertrude becomes the first woman to swim the English Channel.
+Gertrude Ederle – In 1926, Gertrude became the first woman to swim the English Channel.